 Sending rate increase notifications each year for rate increases that are phased-in over multiple years.

-Disclosing all associated future planned rate increases approved by regulators in the initial and phased-in rate increase notification letters.
+Disclosing all associated future planned rate increases approved by state insurance regulators in the initial and phased-in rate increase notification letters.

-Filing rate action letter templates in the NAIC System for Electronic Rate and Form Filing (SERFF) rate increase filing to include statements of variability and sample letters highlighting the differences between the communications, consistent with any applicable state laws and/or regulations.
+Filing rate action letter templates in the NAIC SERFF rate increase filing to include statements of variability and sample letters highlighting the differences between the communications, consistent with any applicable state laws and/or regulations.

-Presenting innovative options to state insurance regulators prior to filing new reduced benefit options.
+Presenting innovative options to state insurance regulators prior to filing new RBOs.

-This enables regulators to evaluate potential anti-selection, adverse morbidity, and implications to consumers and future claims experience.
+This enables state insurance regulators to evaluate potential anti-selection, adverse morbidity, and implications to consumers and future claims experience.

 Readability and Accessibility